tetsuo13/andreinicholson-com/README.md

-This is the personal web site https://andreinicholson.com/
+This is the personal website https://andreinicholson.com/

 Generated with [Hugo](https://gohugo.io/).